vegaprotocol/specs/specs/0000-mm-mechanics.md

 The network transaction is used by market makers to nominate a fee amount which is used by the network to calculate the [liqudity_fee](./0029-fees.md) of the market.
 - [ ] A nominated fee amount must be greater than or equal to zero.
 The units of the fee amount are a percentage.
 A number greater than 1 is permitted.
-- [ ] If nominated fee amount is malformed or less than zero, the network should assign a default amount of zero.
+- [ ] If nominated fee amount is less than zero, the network should reject the transaction.

 Market makers may amend their nominated fee amount by submitting a market maker transaction to the network with a new fee amount.
 If the fee amount is valid, this new amount is used.
-Otherwise, the nominated fee amount is set to zero, as per above criteria.
+Otherwise, the entire transaction is considered invalid.

 ### How fee amounts are used
-The [liqudity_fee](./0029-fees.md) of a market on Vega takes as an input, a [fee factor[liquidity]](./0029-fees.md) which is calculated by the network, taking as an input the data submitted by the market makers in their market making network transactions (see [this spec]() for more information on the specific calculation).
+The [liqudity_fee](./0029-fees.md) of a market on Vega takes as an input, a [fee factor[liquidity]](./0029-fees.md) which is calculated by the network, taking as an input the data submitted by the market makers in their market making network transactions (see [this spec](./????-setting-fees-and-rewarding-mms.md) for more information on the specific calculation).

 ### Distributing fees between market makers
 When calculating fees for a trade, the size of a market maker’s commitment along with when they committed and the market size are inputs that will be used to calculate how the liquidity fee is distributed between market makers.
-See [this spec]() for the calculation of the split.
+See this spec](./????-setting-fees-and-rewarding-mms.md) for the calculation of the split.

 ## ORDERS